Overview

 Packing for Your Trip

-The information below is subject to when your trip takes place.
+We want you to be prepared and comfortable for your trip.
+Below you’ll find some general tips for how to dress and what to pack and a comprehensive packing checklist.
 The need for warm weather or cold weather items should be based on a reliable weather forecast leading up to your trip.

-Clothing for physical activity should be quick-drying and made of merino wool or synthetics.
-Warmth and comfort are the main objectives with this outline.
+Clothing for physical activity should be quick-drying and made of synthetics or merino wool.
+Warmth and comfort are the main objectives of this outline.
 Weather conditions can vary considerably.
 It’s important to dress in layers so that you can maintain a comfortable body temperature no matter what Mother Nature may have in store.
 The inner base layer should move perspiration outside, where it can evaporate.
 The intermediate layer should insulate while the outside layer should act as a barrier to wind and rain.

 Clothing

-During the day (on the river)– A wetsuit and paddle jacket (splash top) are provided.
-You’ll want a swimsuit for under the wetsuit and synthetic or merino wool layers under the paddle jacket.
-Additional layers (tops & bottoms) can be added and subtracted depending on the weather, temperature and how wet you’re getting in the rapids.
+During the day (on the river)—A wetsuit and paddle jacket (splash top) are provided.
+You’ll want a swimsuit for under the wetsuit and synthetic or Merino wool layers under the paddle jacket.
+Additional layers (tops & bottoms) can be added and subtracted depending on the weather, temperature, and how wet you’re getting in the rapids.
 Warm socks (neoprene or wool) are important to wear inside the footwear you bring for the river.
 Consider neoprene gloves and a tight-fitting beanie (skull cap) for under your helmet if you’re prone to being cold.

-In camp— After a long day of activities, you will want to refresh and change into clean, comfortable clothing.
+In camp—After a long day of activities, you will want to refresh and change into clean, comfortable clothing.
 Soft, loose-fitting shorts or pants, t-shirts, etc. will allow you to truly relax in the evening.
-You will want to have something dry and warm such as long sleeved shirts, pants, and fleece or down.
+You will want to have something dry and warm such as long-sleeved shirts, pants, and fleece or down.

 Footwear

-During the day— Make sure you have good shoes for the river with a substantial sole and adequate foot protection.
+During the day—Make sure you have good shoes for the river with a substantial sole and adequate foot protection.
 They should stick well to wet rocks and should not come off in a strong current.
-You will want neoprene, wool or synthetic socks for warmth.
+You will want neoprene, wool, or synthetic socks for warmth.
 River sandals are fine around camp but are not suitable river shoes because they do not protect your feet and may be difficult to swim in should you unexpectedly find yourself in the water.
 An old pair of sneakers, depending on their condition, may work well.
 Find professional-grade options made by Chaco®, the official footwear sponsor of OARS guides.

-In camp— We recommend wearing shoes in camp due to the risk of kicking a rock buried in the sand or stepping on a sharp stick.
+In camp—We recommend wearing shoes in camp due to the risk of kicking a rock buried in the sand or stepping on a sharp stick.
 The athletic shoes or light hikers you bring for hiking can double as your camp shoes.
 It’s nice to put on dry socks and shoes after a day on the water.
 Flip flops or similar are OK for wearing in camp, too.

-Please note: If you buy new shoes or sandals for the trip, make sure you break them in first!
+If you buy new shoes or sandals for the trip, make sure you break them in first!

 Headwear

-During the day— Ball caps are nice since they fit under helmets, which are required attire when on the river.
+During the day—Ball caps are nice since they fit under helmets, which are required attire when on the river.
 Wide-brimmed hats are nice while hiking, but you’ll have limited opportunity to wear one.
 A tight-fitting beanie (skull cap) can be worn under your helmet.

-In camp— When the weather is cool or cold, you’ll want a beanie-style hat to wear in camp.
+In camp—When the weather is cool or cold, you’ll want a beanie-style hat to wear in camp.
 They are the perfect remedy for bed-head as you rise from your bed to secure your morning cup of coffee or tea, or for retaining warmth in the evening hours after the sun sets.

 To Avoid Being Cold

-Synthetic or merino wool long underwear is a must-have on river trips.
+Synthetic or Merino wool long underwear is a must-have on river trips.
 It can be worn under shorts, rain gear, T-shirts, etc., then stripped off when the chill of the morning has worn off.
 It keeps you warm even if it’s wet (which can happen easily), dries quickly and it’s compact enough to be stuffed into your small waterproof bag or daypack after you take it off.
 It can be layered under your rain jacket and pants.
 Be aware that cotton items do not insulate when wet; only synthetic and wool materials will keep you warm when wet.

 Something warm for your top & bottom: Although the weather will probably be pleasant, you need to be prepared for inclement weather.
 Bring a good insulated or fleece top and bottom, along with a warm hat and gloves.